Read This Before Swimming With The Golden Jellyfish In Palau

 DID YOU KNOW?

-Updated 2023: After being closed for two years due to the natural decimation of the jellyfish population from high temperatures, the jellyfish population has recovered and Palau has reopened Jellyfish Lake to visitors.
+After being closed for a couple of years due to the natural decimation of the jellyfish population from high temperatures, the jellyfish population has recovered and Palau has reopened Jellyfish Lake to visitors.

 The very idea of swimming in a body of water surrounded by an endless swarm of jellyfish is something that might send shivers down the spine most of people, and that same idea is precisely why I flew all the way out to the remote islands of Palau.
 I’ve been stung by a few jellyfish over the years and it is not fun.
 And no, I’ve never peed on myself after being stung…or have anyone else pee on me…that I can’t remember.